yyyyannisz/Interactive-Lab-Hub/Final Project.md

 APDS-9960 gesture sensor – physical gesture detection for mode switching

-Plush duck housing – physical embodiment of CyberDuck

-Optional LED or button – visual or tactile feedback and backup interaction

-Faster LLM model and improved TTS – to reduce latency and improve conversational quality
+Fast LLM model and improved TTS – to reduce latency and improve conversational quality

 ### Fallback Plan

 Given the complexity of real-time speech and gesture interaction, several fallback strategies are planned to ensure robustness:

-If LLM response latency becomes too high, CyberDuck will switch to pre-scripted prompts for common encouragements or guiding questions.
+- If LLM response latency becomes too high, CyberDuck will switch to pre-scripted prompts for common encouragements or guiding questions.

-If real-time generation is unreliable, speech-to-text results can be used to trigger predefined responses rather than full conversational output.
+- If real-time generation is unreliable, speech-to-text results can be used to trigger predefined responses rather than full conversational output.

-If the gesture sensor proves unreliable, it can be replaced with a simple physical button for mode switching while preserving the core interaction logic.
+- If the gesture sensor proves unreliable, it can be replaced with a simple physical button for mode switching while preserving the core interaction logic.

 These fallback options ensure that even if advanced components fail, the core user experience—mode switching and supportive interaction—remains functional and testable.

 ## Objective